by Katy Depledge

 One Welsh scene that has become increasingly popular over the years is The Lone Tree, standing on the edge of Llyn Padarn in Llanberis.
 This view is well known for being a photographic hot-spot and even has its own Facebook appreciation group!

-If you’re looking for that ultimate shot of The Lone Tree, head to the West side of Llyn Padarn during Autumn and Winter, when the tree is baron and the stillness of the lake acts as a mirror to its dramatic background.
+If you’re looking for that ultimate shot of The Lone Tree, head to the West side of Llyn Padarn during Autumn and Winter, when the tree is baron and the stillness of this stunning Snowdonian lake acts as a mirror to its dramatic background.

 Hidden in a secluded gorge along the River Conwy, Fairy Glen is a favourite amongst photographers and artists alike.
 The atmospheric glen is a protected wildlife site, with a large population of rare ferns and lichens, early purple orchids and even an otter or two has been reported enjoying this tranquil spot.

-With stunning views, a range of scenic strolls and its neo-Gothic water tower, it’s not hard to see why Lake Vyrnwy made it to our list of the most beautiful places in Wales.
+With stunning Welsh scenery, a range of scenic strolls and its neo-Gothic water tower, it’s not hard to see why Lake Vyrnwy made it to our list of the most beautiful places in Wales.

 Take in the lake’s remarkable views by cycling the 12 miles all the way around the lake.
 Or enjoy one of the 6 woodland walks, through mysterious forests and ancient woodlands.

-If you would like to discover one of these incredible Welsh views, why not book a holiday in one of our hand-picked cottages in North Wales.
+If you would like to discover one of these incredible Welsh views and spend a week surrounded by the charming Welsh scenery, why not book a holiday in one of our hand-picked cottages in North Wales.

 We have a fantastic range of cottages across Snowdonia, the Llŷn Peninsula, Anglesey and Conwy.